Understand Personality to Connect with Audience & Write Strong Fiction Characters

-As a self-promoting writer, you can use this to get your readers “fascinated” with you – help them understand your unique strength and appeal across different personality types and explore how to connect with others who are like and unlike you.
+As a self-promoting writer, you can use this to get your readers “fascinated” with you — help them understand your unique strengths, appeal across different personality types, and explore how to connect with others who are like and unlike you.

 Understanding the unique fascinating aspects of different personality types can bring readers back to their favorite characters again and again — storylines and scenes they can’t get out of their heads.
 That’s what you want, isn’t it?